joebailey26/CDA404-Web-Technologies/Report/Documentation/README.md

 I ran Lighthouse tests which can be accesssed via Chrome Dev Tools on my website to see if I could do anything better.
 There wasn't much I could do in terms of speeding up the site as it is hosted with Firebase, however it did remind me to add alt tags to my images.

+## Cross-browser Testing

+When I tested the website in Firefox I found that invalid form entries had a red border.
+This clashed with the green border already in place.
+I then changed this using CSS.

+I tested the website using Edge but no changes were needed.

+I tested the website using Safari by using a Virtual Machine.
+No changes were noticed.

 ## Evaluation

 Overall I have experimented with the technologies I wanted to and have met the clients requirements.
 I have created an 8 page website using HTML, Sass, JavaScript and Node.js.
 This project has been a learning experience as outlined below.